vecna/trackmap/RESTfulAPI.md

   * included_companies: list of company name, based on the *disconnect.me* public databased
   * linked_hosts: number of external host linked to the analyzed URL
   * type: one of global, national, local or blog.
-  * url: the HTTP domain without the paramenter after the "/"
+  * url: the HTTP domain without the parameter after the "/"

 ### Media additional parameter